NeuralEnsemble/python-neo/doc/source/usecases.rst

 ways to access the data, corresponding respectively, in this scenario, to access by **time** and by **space**.

-.. note:: segments do not always represent trials, they can be used for many
+.. note:: Segments do not always represent trials, they can be used for many
           purposes: segments could represent parallel recordings for different subjects, or different steps in a current clamp protocol.